hbctraining/Intro-to-R-with-DGE/README.md

-# Introduction to R with differential gene expression (DGE)
+# Introduction to R with differential gene expression (DGE) analysis

 ## Description
 This repository has teaching materials for a **3-day**, hands-on **Introduction to R and differential gene expression (DGE) analysis** workshop.
 The workshop will introduce participants to the basics of R and RStudio and their application to differential gene expression analysis on RNA-seq count data.